This article has been updated from its original text.

 Try out some treats.

-Another way to add zing to your snacks is to take along some pre-made treats like Trail Truffles.
-Sweetened without refined sugars, and free from gluten, dairy, soy, and preservatives, these tasty truffles are also non-GMO and an excellent protein source.
+Another way to add zing to your snacks is to take along some pre-made treats like energy balls, so named for their densely packed protein and fiber.
+We love this recipe from Love and Lemons.
+Sweetened without refined sugars, and with gluten- and dairy-free options provided, these tasty treats are the perfect trail truffle.
 When you’re pressed for prep time, they can add something special to your camp food menu.
+Make ahead and pack into tins or reusable silicone bags.

 Don’t wait, dehydrate.